National Capitol DX Association's

 another as a physical confirmation of a contact, has been a colorful

 part of Amateur Radio's history almost from the start.
-One could show
+One

-of wallpaper used to decorate one's shack.
+became a form of wallpaper used to decorate one's shack.

 As Amateur Radio grew in popularity and the number of hams grew